yusufshaidu/yusufshaidu.github.io/README.md

 I am a computational condensed matter physicist whose research focuses on the development and application of Density Functional Theory (DFT) and Machine Learning Interatomic Potentials (MLIPs) to study a wide range of materials, including energy storage systems, semiconductors, ferroelectrics, optoelectronic, and quantum materials.
 My work emphasizes efficient data generation workflows, physics-informed model design, and large-scale, long-timescale MLIP-accelerated molecular dynamics simulations.
 By bridging the quantum mechanical accuracy of DFT with the computational efficiency of machine learning, I develop accurate and transferable MLIPs that enable predictive modeling and accelerate materials discovery for complex systems.

+I am an expert data scientist currently focused on deepening my understanding of data structures and algorithms using Python, enhancing my ability to design efficient, scalable, and high-performance data-driven solutions.

-In addition, I actively develop scientific software, including open-source frameworks for atomistic simulations and MLIP development.
+In addition, I am actively developing and contributing scientific software, including open-source frameworks for atomistic simulations and MLIP development.
 I am also open to collaborations and the application of these methods to new systems.

 ---
 ## Ongoing Projects